crskkk/crskkk.github.io/README.md

 	All I enjoy is making you accomplish really hard things.
 	When something is no longer difficult for you, I stop enjoying it.
 I will push you further.
 	On whose money am I allowed to make mistakes?
+	How to sound like an ignorant, to yourself, a few days later Competition Breeds Destruction

 	2017-11-05
 	WORKING ON PROJECT: Double Blind